-Chinese dancer Yu Hang joined The Royal Ballet’s Aud Jebsen Young Dancers Programme from the start of the 2018/19 Season.
+Chinese dancer Yu Hang joined The Royal Ballet’s Aud Jebsen Young Dancers Programme from the start of the 2018/19 Season and was promoted to Artist in 2019.

 She joined the Royal Ballet Upper School on a Prix de Lausanne scholarship in 2016.
 Her roles while at the School included Concerto pas de deux at 2017’s Gala des Ecoles at the Palais Garnier, and, in the Royal Ballet School’s annual matinee, Larina Waltz by Ashley Page, Bach Multiplicity forms of Silence and Emptiness (excerpt) and Aurora in Aurora’s Wedding.

-Her professional engagements while at the School include dancing with The Royal Ballet in The Nutcracker, Manon, Giselle, Swan Lake.
+Her professional engagements while at the School include dancing with The Royal Ballet in The Nutcracker, Manon, Giselle and Swan Lake.